Why Brine

-I mentioned a simple brine I made for some pork chops from my friend Jim Tarantino's new cookbook, Marinades, Rubs, Brines, Cures & Glazes.
-Now I want to mention a few brining tips from his book that should be very helpful.
+I mentioned a simple brine I made for pork chops from my friend Jim Tarantino's cookbook, Marinades, Rubs, Brines, Cures & Glazes.
+Now, I would like to mention a few tips from his book that should be helpful.
 By the way, this book is filled with tons of information and hundreds of recipes that will change the way you look at grilling and barbecuing.

 Jim has a chart in Marinades, Rubs, Brines, Cures & Glazes to calculate how much of each salt to use per quantity of water.
 He is kind enough to let me recreate it on my web site at Basic Brining Techniques.